Aamirofficiall/IterationProject/README.md

 ## How to install virtual environment (django)
 In your Terminal
-1. Run "python3 -m pip install --user virtualenv (for Mac)"
+1. Run "python3 -m pip install --user virtualenv" (for Mac)
 2. Run "python3 -m venv env" (for Mac)
 3. Run "source env/bin/activate"